 During that time, Tanner Rainey emerged in his second full Major League season.
 The 27-year-old posted a 0.738 WHIP and 14.2 strikeouts-per-nine-innings rate over 20 1/3 frames.
 In 20 appearances, he went 1-1 with a 2.66 ERA.
 Martinez has referred to Rainey as “potentially our future closer.”
 The question is, if so, when?

 Doolittle is entering free agency for the first time in his career this offseason; Harris and Hudson are under contract for 2021.
 This could be a decision that pans out during Spring Training.

 Carter Kieboom began the year as the Nationals' No. 1 prospect, per MLB Pipeline, and he was given the opportunity in Spring Training to earn the starting third base job.
 After Summer Camp, Martinez decided to platoon Kieboom and the veteran Cabrera on the hot corner.

 Kieboom struggled offensively (.202/.344/.212) this year, but he was looking to find a rhythm after a stint at the alternate training site.
 His first full Major League season was cut short when he sustained a left-hand contusion on Sept.
 21. Upon Kieboom’s recall from the alternate training site on Sept.
 5, Martinez said Kieboom would be the everyday third baseman the remainder of the season.
 Will that game plan carry over into 2021?

-The Nats have Kieboom on the books, while Cabrera will become a free agent.
-Utility men Josh Harrison and Brock Holt, who made positive impressions in their short time with the Nationals, could serve as backups if they return.
+The Nats have Kieboom on the books, while Cabrera is a free agent.
+The Nationals re-signed utility man Josh Harrison, who played seven games at third base in 2020, to a one-year contract on Thursday.
+Brock Holt also could serve as a backup if he returns.
+He manned third in five games this season for Washington.
 For the second year in a row, this could be Kieboom’s starting role to earn.